 - What part of my book speaks to you?

 - Who are influential people you can reach out to?

 - Why would these influential people be interested?

-Step 3: Establish Communication Style
+Step 4: Establish a Communication Style

 Here’s the secret to a successful book marketing launch team: Effective communication.

 Communicate with your team regularly to keep them focused on weekly tasks, progress, and innovative ideas by doing the following:

 - Strive to send one email per week preceding launch then increase it to three or more during launch week.

 - Use a Facebook group to engage, share ideas, and post feedback.
 Set the tone by posting “Dos and Don’ts” to keep conversations focused and positive.

 - Boost morale and build rapport by sharing inspiring quotes, gifts, and goofy photos to keep energy high and build vital connections.